“Empty nest syndrome isn’t a clinical diagnosis. Instead,

 What is empty nest syndrome?

 Depending on the Source (DotS) the definition of empty nest syndrome may vary.
-In 4 Tips for Enjoying Your Empty Nest the (United States) Mayo Clinic’s explain is:
+In 4 Tips for Enjoying Your Empty Nest the (United States) Mayo Clinic’s definition is:

 “Empty nest syndrome isn’t a clinical diagnosis.
 Instead, it’s a phenomenon where parents experience feelings of sadness and loss when the last child leaves home”.2